Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Reviewed by our health policy panel.

 As you get older, odds are you will have some degree of hearing loss.
-The National Institutes of Health reports that one-quarter of people between 65 and 74 years old and half the people over 75 years old have hearing loss.
-This not only impacts seniors’ quality of life but it can also be a safety issue if it is not addressed.
+The National Institutes of Health reports that one-third of people between 65 and 74 years old and half the people over 75 years old have hearing loss.1 This not only impacts seniors’ quality of life but it can also be a safety issue if it is not addressed.

-Even though so many Medicare beneficiaries experience hearing loss, Original Medicare (Part A and Part B) offers limited coverage for hearing care services and products.
-While Original Medicare does cover a hearing screen for anyone who has symptoms – hearing loss or ringing in the ears, for instance – it stops short of paying for hearing aids, even after a problem has been diagnosed.
+Even though so many Medicare beneficiaries experience hearing loss, Original Medicare – Part A and Part B – offers limited coverage for hearing care services and products.2 While Original Medicare does cover a hearing screen for anyone who has symptoms – hearing loss or ringing in the ears, for instance – it stops short of paying for hearing aids, even after a problem has been diagnosed.

-Part B may pay for cochlear transplants for people with hearing loss.
-These electronic devices can restore hearing by directly stimulating the nerve responsible for hearing, i.e., the cochlear nerve.
-Interestingly, one of the requirements that must be met to get a cochlear implant is that you have to have tried hearing aids but they were ineffective.
+Part B may pay for cochlear transplants for people with hearing loss.3 These electronic devices can restore hearing by directly stimulating the nerve responsible for hearing, i.e., the cochlear nerve.
+Interestingly, one of the requirements that must be met to get a cochlear implant is that you have to have tried hearing aids but found them ineffective.
 It seems somewhat ironic to me that hearing aids are not covered in the first place and cochlear transplants are.

 Part A and Part B also do not cover routine hearing screening tests.
 This could make people delay getting testing when they start to develop symptoms.
-According to the Hearing Charities of America, many people wait as long as seven years from their first symptoms to the time they get a hearing aid.
+According to the National Council on Aging, many people wait as long as ten years from their first symptoms until the time they get a hearing aid.4

 Thankfully, there are a number of Medicare Advantage (Medicare Part C) plans that offer some hearing coverage as an extra benefit (coverage that goes beyond what Original Medicare provides).